asnelt/derandom/README.md

-Enter a sequence of numbers that you obtained from a pseudo random number generator like, for instance, the Java standard pseudo random number generator.
+Enter a sequence of numbers that you obtained from a pseudo random number generator like, for instance, the Java standard pseudo random number generator or the Mersenne Twister MT19937.
 The app will then try to predict following numbers from the generator.

 Three input modes are supported: